matthiewbhaines/Objective1/docs/03-Bitter05.md

   + how does this compare to **Figure \@ref(fig:study1WaterCombineRViz)**?

 ## Notes {-}
-<input type="checkbox"> examine the participant data
-  - do panelists need to be excluded because they do not meet inclusion criteria?
 <input type="checkbox"> update Rindex figures like Chris described
 <input type="checkbox"> resolve `warnings()`?
 <input type="checkbox"> resolve study 1 figure reference